balaramas/Llama-2-San-Hin/README.md

 ## Train LLM to perform machine translation (this repository contains code to format dataset to support training of Llama-2 )

-## Install the requirements.txt files for dependencies and libraries
+## Install the requirements.txt files for dependencies and libraries (There can be other dependencies required based on your system).

 ## Data Preprocess